pypa/abi3audit/README.md

                         the path to write the JSON report to (default: stdout) -S, --strict          fail the entire audit if an individual audit step fails
+  --assume-minimum-abi3 ASSUME_MINIMUM_ABI3
+                        assumed abi3 version (3.x, with x>=2) if it cannot be detected
 ```
 <!-- @end-abi3audit-help@ -->